leandronsp/patropi/README.md

 ## Experimental

-Patropi comes with a simple lexer and parser that tries to implement the rinha languag specification.
+Patropi comes with a simple lexer and parser that tries to implement the rinha language specification.
 In order to run the unit tests:

 ```bash
 $ make rinha.test